googlefonts/TachyFont/README.md

    * Windows

 * IE
-    * IE10 and IE 11 on WIndows 7
+    * IE10 and IE11 on Windows 7

 * Safari - currently untested.
    * It is expected the IndexedDB version will work for Safari 8.
-   * It is possible that for Safari 7 the fast loading will work but the data will not be presisted.
+   * It is possible that for Safari 7 the fast loading will work but the data will not be persisted.

 Build and Deployment
 ====================